For Better or For Worse by Lynn Johnston for December 18, 2017

 15. Missing large

-David Hironimus over 6 years ago
+David Hironimus almost 7 years ago

 I can’t believe how worked up all these city folks get over “farm life” being imposed on them.
 In the city you have to deal with vegetarians, as well as vegans.
 (When I visit, you have to cook for me.
 When you visit you have to eat like me).
 Have they ever seen stars?
 Light pollution in the cities makes it impossible.
 Fresh air?
 You jest!
 Gangs?
 Two hour commutes?
 Constant traffic noise.
 Status seeking snobs.
 The list goes on ad infinitum, ad nauseaum.
 No thanks!